Deep Time Detour

 Did you know Colorado once had a coastline?
 Around 100 million years ago, this region sat at the edge of a vast inland sea.
 The famous Dinosaur Ridge tracksite preserves this prehistoric shoreline, capturing the Cretaceous moment when dinosaurs walked across tidal flats leaving footprints in soft, wet sand.

 This exhibit highlights rare tracks made by deinonychosaurs, raptor-like predators, and horseshoe crabs, offering a glimpse into an ancient interaction between hunter and prey.
-It also celebrates the science of paleoichnology, the study of fossilized tracks and traces, which helps scientists understand how extinct animals moved and behaved.
+It also celebrates the science of paleoichnology, the study of fossilized tracks and traces, helping scientists understand how extinct animals moved and behaved.
 Dinosaur Ridge is internationally known for this field of research, thanks to co-founder and legendary track expert Dr. Martin Lockley, for whom the building is named.
-This immersive corner of the exhibit will serve as a call to action: head up to the Main Tracksite to see the real fossil footprints that made Dinosaur Ridge world-famous.
+This immersive corner of the exhibit serves as a call to action: head up to the Main Tracksite to see the real fossil footprints that made Dinosaur Ridge world-famous.

 ZONE 4: ANCIENT SEAWAY

 Welcome to the bottom of the sea!
 During this time, a warm, shallow ocean split North America in half, and Colorado was underwater.
 At the top of the food chain swam the mosasaurs, giant marine reptiles that could grow more than 50 feet long!
-This zone will feature something never seen in a museum: a juvenile Tylosaurus (one of the largest types of mosasaurs) mounted on a motorized ceiling track that allows it to “swim” overhead as if cruising through ancient waters.
+This zone features something never seen in a museum: a juvenile Tylosaurus (one of the largest types of mosasaurs) mounted on a motorized ceiling track that allows it to “swim” overhead as if cruising through ancient waters.

 Beneath the mosasaur, a hands-on display will dive deeper into the story of the seaway, featuring touchable replicas, interactive elements, and opportunities to explore the ammonites, ancient fishes, and other creatures that once swam where we now walk.